NKVD special camps in Germany 1945–1950: Numbers and casualties

 The total number of detainees and deaths is uncertain.
 In 1990 the Soviet Ministry for the Interior released numbers, which were based upon a collection of data compiled after the dissolution of the camps by the last head of its administration in 1950.
 According to these numbers, 122,671 Germans, 34,706 citizens of the Soviet Union, and 460 foreign citizens had been received.
 While 40,244 detainees were deported to the Soviet Union, 45,635 were released, 786 were shot and 43,035 died.
 6,680 Germans were turned over to POW camps, 128 inmates managed to escape.
 14,202 German detainees were handed over to the East German Ministry of the Interior.
 A critical examination of the data by Natalja Jeske concluded that approximately 30,000 more Germans were detained in the special camps than officially acknowledged.
 The official number of deaths is nonetheless considered to be accurate.
-Older estimates, according to which 65,000 to 130,000 or between 50,000 to 80,000 interned persons had died, are too high.
+Older estimates, according to which 65,000 to 130,000 or between 50,000 and 80,000 interned persons had died, are too high.
 Most people died from starvation and diseases.
 The death rate was particularly high from the end of 1946 to early 1947, when the already low food rations had been reduced further.
 The food rations for detainees did not differ significantly from the food rations in the Soviet occupation zone in general, but the prisoners were cut off from the black market.

 Among the dead were an estimated 12,000 discovered in 1990 in mass graves near the Sachsenhausen concentration camp.
 Six thousand of the captives in Sachsenhausen were German officers sent there from Western Allied camps.
 The major causes of death of the prisoners were starvation, disease, particularly tuberculosis and dysentery or torture and execution.
 Their health was completely neglected.